kamballu/HDR-NRIQA-PCNN/README.md

 [perceptual_distortion,fmap] = qmodel.predict_quality(fname,draw=1)
 ```

-The predicted error in the image, referred to as \hat{\delta} in the paper is the result of E-net.
+The predicted error in the image, referred to as $\hat{\delta}$ in the paper is the result of E-net.

 ![png](docs/output_10_0.png)